ShaunSully88/Open-Fields/README.md

 ## Languages Used

 Aside from the HTML, CSS and Javascript languages, we used the Spectre framework for our design structure.
 We used MomentJS to determine current date for the daily temperature.

+We used two seperate server side API's, one to https://openfarm.cc/api/v1/crops/ to access all info veggie/fruit related, the other to https://openweathermap.org/api/one-call-api to access weather data.
+User will have to accept location request to have weather data displayed for their specific area.